Best Side Trips From Hallstatt:

 2. Melk Abbey (85 minute train ride): In the city of Melk lines one of Austria’s true gems, the Melk Abbey.
 Completed in 1732 this towering red-roofed monastery is quite intimidating sitting on the bluff above Melk.
 Although elegant looking with its gold paint, the monastery was not painted this color to look fancy.
 The Abbey was actually painted this color for the same reason Schönbrunn Palace was, gold was just the cheapest paint available at the time.

-The photo to the left is taken from the road below the abbey and is the best vantage point for photo outside of a helicopter.
-Notice the opening at the front of the abbey, it is an awesome balcony from which you can over look the river and countryside.
+The photo to the left is taken from the road below the abbey and is the best vantage point for a photo outside of a helicopter.
+Notice the opening at the front of the abbey, it is an awesome balcony from which you can overlook the river and countryside.
 The inside of the Abbey is just as impressive as the outside with its marble floors, golden accents, and lavishly painted ceilings.
 Getting There: Melk 55 miles straight west of Vienna making it fast and cheap by train, train schedule.
 Entrance Cost: Adults 10€; Students 5.50€; Family 20€.
 Add 2€ for guided tours.
 Gardens only are 4€.
 Visiting Hours: May-October 9am-6pm; Rest of the year you may only enter as part of a tour.
 Guided Tours: April-Oct 10am & 255pm in English; November-March 11am & 2pm in English; you can reserve ahead of time by emailing firstname.lastname@example.org.
 Tours last 1 hour and the average visit is 2 hours.
 Abbey Website: (HERE).

 Rating as a Day Trip From Hallstatt: 7 out of 10.